Pediatric Rehabilitation

 Our services are available across multiple locations throughout New Jersey, giving families convenient access to compassionate care close to home.

-A Family-Centered Approach to Pediatric Therapy
+A Family-Centered Approach to Your Child's Care

 Our pediatric rehabilitation team includes physical therapists, occupational therapists, speech-language pathologists, and audiologists with extensive experience working with children, from infants to teenagers.
 We work closely with your family and your child’s healthcare providers to create a personalized plan that supports long-term progress.

-We help children with a wide range of conditions, including:
+We help children with many conditions, including:

-- Positional foot deformity
+- Torticollis & Positional foot deformity

-- Developmental delays and autism spectrum disorder
+- Developmental delays & Autism spectrum disorder

 - Juvenile idiopathic arthritis